As an Amazon Associate, I earn from qualifying purchases.

 • Cook the potatoes in cold water without any added salt.

-• If you don’t have a ricer, use a potato masher (never a mixer!) and mash gently and just until the potatoes are smashed.
-Potatoes are full of starches and overmixing will activate those starches and create a gluey texture.
+• If you don’t have a ricer, use a potato masher (never an electric mixer) and mash gently, just until the potatoes are smashed.
+Potatoes are full of starches, and overmixing will activate those starches and create a gluey texture.

 a bowl of Boursin mashed potatoes topped with butter and chives.